Burning Man 2024

 Once the heads are all facing each other, a burst of light arises, as well as a magnificent chord composed by the respective notes of each head.

-“The Oasis" by Tyler Tringas
+“The Oasis Lounge" by Tyler Tringas

 We are creatures of the late night deep playa, but how many times have you found yourself a little cold, a little tired, and desirous of a cozy spot to relax, get warm, and await the sunrise?
 Every deep desert experience needs an oasis where weary adventurers can recharge and recuperate.
 The Oasis Lounge is a curious, cozy family room tucked at the far edge of the deep playa.
 A loungey space with vibey tunes, it’s perfect for late night conversations and pre-sunrise cuddle puddles.